NHL expects salary cap to rise to at least $84M

-The exact figure for next season will be negotiated with the NHLPA.
+The exact figure for next season will be negotiated with the NHL Players' Association.
 The cap, which is calculated on a percentage of hockey-related league revenue for the previous season, indicates the NHL is steadily growing as it prepares to welcome its 32nd team, Seattle, for the 2021-22 season.

 The new cap will go into effect when NHL free agency opens July 1.

-The league also announced that it is ready to drop its new smart pucks, which will officially debut on the opening night of the 2020 NHL playoffs.
+The league also announced that it is ready to drop its new smart pucks, which will officially debut on the opening night of the 2020 Stanley Cup playoffs.

 "All aspects of player and puck tracking have been tested extensively," commissioner Gary Bettman said.
 "Especially the pucks."